 “Light cakes baked in small cups” were a sensation and continued to rise in popularity gradually, but the term “cupcake” didn’t come around until 1828.
 At this point, another wonderful baker named Eliza Leslie created her own cookbook, which included the recipe for cupcakes.

 Inside Eliza Leslie’s cookbook, you will find the specific measurement for 19th-century cupcakes: one cup butter, two cups sugar, three cups flour, and four eggs.
-Due to the recipe contents, cupcakes were (and still are, sometimes) referred to as 1,2,3,4 cakes.
+Due to the recipe contents, cupcakes were (and still are, sometimes) referred to as 1,2,3,4 cake.

 Cupcakes were continuously enjoyed by homesteads for many years.
 However, cupcakes were not commercially baked and sold until the year 1919 by the brand Hostess (ever heard of them?).